Leonam357/Cripto/README.md

 PORTUGUES:
-Pagina HTML que mostra o valor de 3 criptomoedas, e permite ao usuario incluir o montante comprado e a quantidade de moedas comprada.
+Pagina HTML que mostra o valor da moeda escolhida pelo usuario, dentre as 100 moedas mais comercializadas do mercado, e permite ao usuario incluir o montante comprado e a quantidade de moedas comprada.

-Via coinMarketcap os valores das 3 moedas são atualizados e o valor do ganho (valor atualizado das moedas * qtde de moedas) é calculado automaticamente para acompanhamento.
+Via coinMarketcap os valores da moeda é atualizado a cada 30 segundos e o valor do ganho é calculado automaticamente para acompanhamento.

-OBS: pode haver diferença nos valores mostrados na tela e o valor do ganho pois para esse ultimo, o valor é atualizado via API da coingecko e nao do coinMarketcap.
+OBS: pode haver diferença nos valores mostrados na tela e o valor do ganho pois para esse ultimo, o valor é atualizado via API da coingecko e não do coinMarketcap.
 ---------------------------------------------------------------------------------------------------------------------------------------------
 ENGLISH:
-HTML page that shows the value of 3 cryptocurrencies, and allows the user to include the amount purchased and the number of coins purchased.
+An HTML page that displays the value of the currency chosen by the user, among the 100 most traded currencies on the market, and allows the user to enter the amount purchased and the number of coins purchased.

-Via coinMarketcap, the values ​​of the 3 coins are updated and the value of the gain (updated value of the coins * number of coins) is automatically calculated for monitoring.
+Via coinMarketcap, the currency values are updated every 30 seconds, and the profit value is calculated automatically for monitoring purposes.

-NOTE: there may be a difference in the values ​​shown on the screen and the value of the gain, because for the latter, the value is updated via the coingecko API and not the coinMarketcap.
+NOTE: There may be differences between the values displayed on the screen and the profit value, as the latter is updated via the coingecko API, not coinMarketcap.